 Unitil - The objective considerations of safety, reliability, and emissions reductions should continue to be the primary focus under GSEP.
 The introduction of additional overly broad and vague considerations that are susceptible to subjective and arbitrary application should not be used as determinative factors in evaluating compliance with GSEP.

-Comment: HEET – For purposes of clarity and to avoid contradictions, it would be best to use the exact Department mandates.

 Eliminates reference to “lost and unaccounted for natural gas”

 Proposed by: EEA Agencies